SabrinaPL/pwd/src/js/components/nickname-form/README.md

 ## Styling

-The Nickname Form Web Component includes default styling for the form elements and the "Let's play!" button.
+The Nickname Form Web Component includes default styling for the form elements and the "Enter" button.